Home

 Variations:

-• Add chopped spinach
+• Add chopped spinach;

-• Substitute kalamatas for plain black pitted olives
+• Substitute kalamatas for plain black pitted olives;

-• Substitute Cheddar for the Mozzarella
+• Substitute Cheddar for the Mozzarella.

-Spicy Vegan Herb Roasted Nuts
+Spicy Herb Roasted Nuts

-These make an outstanding vegan appetizer for a cocktail party and are always embraced by all.
+These make an outstanding appetizer for a cocktail party and are always embraced by all.
 Serve warm!

 • 1 1/2 cups almonds